jindrichmynarz/dissertation/parts/offline_evaluation.md

 We conducted offline evaluation using retrospective data about awarded public contracts.
 Matchmaking was tested on the task of the awarded bidder prediction.

-It is common to use historical user interaction data to evaluate recommender systems ([Jannach et al., 2010, p.
-169](#Jannach2010)).
+It is common to use historical user interaction data to evaluate recommender systems [@Jannach2010, p.
+169].
 Contract award as an explicit user feedback
 Framework agreements awarded to multiple bidders were excluded from the evaluation dataset.